drumm-mv/surfs_up/README.md

-# surfs_up
+# Surfs_up

 ## Overview of the analysis:
-Provide statistical temperature data for the months of June and December in Oahu, based on the sqlight db "hawaii.sqlite"
+Provide statistical temperature data for the months of June and December in Oahu, based on the sqlite db "hawaii.sqlite".

 ## Resources
 - Data Source: hawaii.sqlite